 PureVPN is one of those Virtual Private Networks that get extremely mixed reviews.
-Some people claim that it’s the best VPN ever, while others suggest avoiding it like the plague.
+Some people claim that it’s the best VPN service ever, while others suggest avoiding it like the plague.

 In this unbiased PureVPN review, I’ll try to dig out the truth.
 Is PureVPN safe?
 Does it keep any logs?
 Can it unblock Netflix?
 Read on to find out all of this and more.